ChroGPS Dash Architecture

 Single poll loop

-The entire frontend is driven by one setInterval loop (interval = GRAPH_SAMPLE_MS, derived from $GRAPH_SAMPLE_SEC injected by PHP).
+The entire frontend is driven by one setInterval loop whose interval (refreshInterval) is user-selectable via the interval selector in the header and persisted in localStorage (default 10 s).
 On each tick, a single fetch('?ajax=1') retrieves all dashboard data.
 There is no separate polling for individual components.

 A separate setInterval(updateClocks, 1000) ticks every second to update the live UTC clock display without waiting for the full poll cycle.